The value you get from airline miles depends upon how you use them

 - Hotels chains sometimes add new higher level (more expensive) categories to their award charts

 - Hotel chains often move hotels to higher categories in order to charge more points for those hotels

 - Airline and hotel programs move towards revenue based award schemes where they tie the price of an award to the paid price for a flight or hotel night.
 This can be both bad and good: On the negative side, the top value you can get from your points goes down.
 On the plus side, the least value you can get from your points generally goes up.

 Transferable points programs are the best

 Amex, Chase, and Citibank offer their own rewards programs: Amex Membership Rewards, Chase Ultimate Rewards, and Citi ThankYou Rewards.
-These, along with SPG (Starwood Preferred Guest) are the best programs for accumulating points.
-All four offer the ability to convert points to various airline mileage programs one to one (or better than one to one with SPG).
+These are the best programs for accumulating points.
+All three offer the ability to convert points to various airline mileage programs one to one.
 Transferable points give you many options for redeeming points towards great value, they help protect you from devaluations, and they can often be used for decent value by using points to book travel directly when there are no good transfer options.
 For more about transferring points from each of these programs, see:

 Last updated on November 30th, 2018